 Most tension springs are wound with an initial tension, this tension is the force which holds the spring coils wound together.
 The measure of initial tension is the load necessary to overcome the internal force to start coil separation.

 It is absolutely essential that you purchase from trusted tension spring manufacturers to guarantee that the materials used are capable of withstanding the enormous amounts of pressure the spring is likely to come under on a day to day basis.

 At European Springs, we pride ourselves on being reliable tension springs manufacturers that provide our clients with a wide range of dimensions to fit all requirements.
 We are capable of creating springs with dimensions of as little as 0.1mm right through to 26mm, and we can manufacture tension springs by using either a hot or cold coiling process, with both steel and stainless steel.
 The end types we provide vary from coiled loops or hooks, to screw in fixture attachments.
 Popular choices include the half hook, extended hook and screw plug.

 The initial tension applied to the tension springs can be controlled using the cold coiled process, in which the wire is formed into a spring shape using a computer controlled coiling machine, whilst unheated.
 Cold coiling gives the tension springs added flexibility which can be more easily achieved than the hot coiling production process.

 Of our four categories of specific tension springs in our Spring Catalogue, we guarantee you will find what you’re looking for in the fine to medium spring weight range.
 However, if you can’t find what it is you need, then please consult with a member of our service team who will help you design a tension spring made to your specific requirements.

-European Springs & Pressings offer variants of close wound and loose wound helices with a variety of possible end types.
+As expert tension spring manufacturers, European Springs & Pressings offer variants of close wound and loose wound helices with a variety of possible end types.
 So, you can customise and combine to make a unique tension spring you can’t get anywhere else.